tidyverse/tidyverse.org/content/blog/tidymodels-2023-q1/index.md

 ## More informative errors

-We like to make sure that the functions do what they are supposed to do.
-In the last months we are focused on making it so functions throw errors in such a way that they are easier for the users to pinpoint what went wrong and where.
-Since the modeling pipeline can be quite complicated, getting uninformative errors are a no-go.
+In the last few months we have been focused on refining error messages so that they are easier for the users to pinpoint what went wrong and where.
+Since the modeling pipeline can be quite complicated, getting uninformative errors is a no-go.

 Across the tidymodels, error messages will now indicate the user-facing function that caused the error rather than the internal function that it came from.